 - The lease required that the building meet ENERGY STAR building energy performance standards.
 Potomac Yard One earned the ENERGY STAR in August 2007 with a score of 77, in 2008 with a score of 83, in 2009 with a score of 86, in 2010 with a score of 87, in 2011 with a score of 85, and in 2012 with a score of 91.
-Potomac Yard Two earned the ENERGY STAR in 2010 with a score of 88, and in 2011 with a score of 76.
+Potomac Yard Two earned the ENERGY STAR in 2010 with a score of 88, in 2011 with a score of 76, and in 2012 with a score of 76.

 - Only non-chloroflourocarbon-based refrigerants were used.

 - Additional commissioning and above-standard building mechanical system controls and monitoring capabilities optimize mechanical system performance and minimize energy use at the building.

 - A highly reflective, ENERGY STAR qualified roof reduces the amount of solar heat absorbed by the building, decreasing the building's cooling load while minimizing the heat island effect of the building.

 - EPA offsets 100 percent of the electricity consumption at Potomac Yard with renewable energy certificates (RECs) purchased through the Agency's blanket green power contract.
 Learn more about EPA's blanket green power contracts.